ykashou92/Analyzing-Weather-Data-in-R/chapter3.md

 ---
     title: Where is the wind with the highest energy coming from?
-description: >-
+    description: Finally some math and functional programming in R.
-  undefined
+    v2: true

 ---
 ## Line Plot